-Not only is today Friday, which makes this a Feel Good Friday post.
-But, it’s also the last Friday of the month, which means we’ll be circling back to see how we did with the goals we set in our Feel Good Friday post on the first Friday of August.
+Now, as you know, we use the last Friday of the month to circle back to see how we did with the goals we set in our Feel Good Friday post on the first Friday of August.

-This is, as you can imagine, a very long post because we’ll be checking in and telling you how we did (and how and why we got our results).
+This is why, as you can imagine, this has become a very long post because we’ll be checking in and telling you how we did (and how and why we got our results).

 To be honest, we’re excited and terrified at the same time.